fred-framework/meta-fred/readme.md

 ./pre-built/linux/images/config:CONFIG_SUBSYSTEM_DEVICETREE_COMPILER_FLAGS="-@"
 ```

-This step inserts the device-tree segment related to FRED reconfigurable partitions into the Linux device-tree.
+This step inserts the device-tree segment related to FRED reconfigurable regions (RR) into the Linux device-tree.
 If the device tree was not changed during these previous steps, the merge has already been done.
 Otherwise, execute the following commands in the petalinusx project directory:

 ```bash
 $ petalinux-build -c device-tree -x cleansstate